Starting Over Financially After Bankruptcy, Divorce, or Unemployment

 Find Work, Then Find Work You Love

 Your first priority will be finding work.
 Your next priority will be finding work you love.
 This is far more important than you might think.
-Starting over means working longer.
-When you find work you love, you never work a day in your life.
-Think about what you are doing when you get so caught up in it that you lose track of time.
+Starting over means working longer, but when you find work you love, you never work a day in your life.
+Think about what you are doing when you get so caught up that you lose track of time.
 Find work that uses those same skills.
-Finding work you love means you can work years longer without feeling drained.
+If you love what you do, it means you can work years longer without feeling drained.

 Tighten Up Expenses

+Learn how to live happily on less.
 Keep your required expenses down.
 You need to save as much as you can as quickly as possible.
 Get the economy car, and find low-cost living options.
-You’ll find some great tips in Live Happily on Less, including some secrets from extreme savers.

 Your Emergency Fund